-When I was a kid, my best friend Eileen and I spent hours talking about what super power we wanted.
+When I was a kid, my best friend Eileen and I spent hours discussing what superpower we wanted.
 Eileen wanted to be able to fly so she could soar over the rooftops and see our neighborhood below her.
 I wanted to be invisible.
-I thought the super power of invisibility would allow me to sneak into the dining room when my parents and aunts and uncles would stay up late telling (mostly dirty) jokes.
+I thought the superpower of invisibility would allow me to sneak into the dining room when my parents and aunts and uncles would stay up late telling (mostly dirty) jokes.
 Then I could listen without any adult being the wiser.

 Actually, this is a bigger problem for these businesses than it is for me.
 I have choices, usually a lot of them, and I often exercise these choices—as I imagine you do.

 Invisibility isn't a problem only at retail stores.
 I have been invisible at doctor's offices, libraries, and dealership service departments among many other places.